kabanero-io/guides/publish/working-with-pipelines/working-with-pipelines.md

 * **A developer makes an update to the application and creates a new pull request**

-This action triggers the `build-pl` pipeline which builds the application code and builds the application image using the `build-task`.
+This action triggers the [build-pl](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/build-pl.yaml) pipeline which builds the application code and builds the application image using the [build-task](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/build-task.yaml).
 The pull request (PR) is updated with the results of the build pipeline.

 * **The pull request is then merged into the master branch**

-This action triggers the `build-push-promote-pl` pipeline which enforces the governance policy, builds the code, optionally signs the image, pushes it to the image registry, scans the image, optionally deploys the image on the cluster, and optionally promotes the service to the configured GitOps repository.
+This action triggers the [build-push-promote-pl.yaml](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/build-push-promote-pl.yaml) pipeline which enforces the governance policy, builds the code, optionally signs the image, pushes it to the image registry, scans the image, optionally deploys the image on the cluster, and optionally promotes the service to the configured GitOps repository.

 The pipeline invokes the following tasks to accomplish the steps listed:
   * [build-push-promote-task.yaml](https://github.com/kabanero-io/kabanero-pipelines/blob/master/pipelines/incubator/events/build-push-promote-task.yaml)